Ari-Zona1/Rutgers-CS111/Assignment 8/README.md

 1. Open a terminal window
 2. Navigate to the directory where the Java files are located
 3. Compile the Java files using the javac command, followed by the file names.
-For example, to compile all of the Java files, you would enter: `javac Fuel.java Lease.java LeasingCost.java StdIn.java StdOut.java Vehicle.java`
+For example, to compile all of the Java files, you would enter: `javac LeasingCost.java`
 4. Run the program using the java command, followed by the class name of the main program you want to run.
 For example, to run the main program, you would enter: `java Main`

 **Note:** The StdIn and StdOut libraries are required to run the programs in Program 2.
 Be sure to include them in the compile and run commands as shown above.
 The vehicles.txt file should also be located in the same directory as the Java files.